Looking for a supermarket in Amsterdam?

 The stores are reasonably well presented and Albert Heijn focuses on quality products, both name brands and own label.

 Most stores are open daily, the larger ones between 0800 and 2200.
-Online purchase is also available.
+Online purchase and delivery is also available.

 Our experience with some Albert Heijn stores however, is that at times they don’t open enough tills up which means queues can be a bit long.